chriscareycode/nagiostv-react/README.md

 https://labs.nagios.com/2014/06/19/exploring-the-new-json-cgis-in-nagios-core-4-0-7-part-1/

 No more need for ndoutils writing out to a database.
 No more installing 3rd party tools like status-json and MK livestatus to tap into Nagios.
 Those are great projects, but now we can make NagiosTV available to the most number of users, going with the built-in API.
+This makes the install take just a couple minutes with no dependencies!

 Also this is the first version that (aside from the client-settings save feature) has no server-side component.
 It's all JavaScript in the browser.